Biomedical Informatics Systems Engineering Laboratory

 - HCI for Biomedical Tools

-We do a variety of research, and are funded by a range of bodies, in addition we have number of PhD student projects aligned with these activities.
+We do a variety of research, and are funded by a range of bodies.
 Current work includes:

 INCF Edinburgh Hub - Development of an INCF Hub for EMAP and EMAGE for the INCF Digital Atlas Infrastructure (INCF)